lck/odoo-devops-tools/README.md

 ## Quick start

-Create a new Odoo 18 workspace:
+Create `odoo-project.ini` from the default template and provision a new Odoo 18 workspace in one step:

 ```bash
 odt-env --init-project --root ./odoo18-workspace --sync-all --create-venv \